-The Ames Golf and Country Club is located northwest of the City of Ames in an area of the Ames Urban Fringe Plan (AUF) identified as Rural Transitional Residential and within the Watershed Protection Area of Ada Hayden Heritage Park.
-It also lies within the Allowable North Growth Area of the City's Land Use Policy Plan (LUPP).
-Bella Homes, LLC is proposing a residential development outside of the city limits along the north and west perimeter of the golf course on approximately 20 acres of their 155 acre property.
+The Ames Golf and Country Club is located in the area of the Ames Urban Fringe Plan (AUF) identified as Rural Transitional Residential and within the Watershed Protection Area of Ada Hayden Heritage Park.
+It also lies within the Allowable North Growth Area of the Land Use Policy Plan (LUPP).
+Bella Homes, LLC, as developer for the Ames Golf and Country Club, is proposing a residential development along the north and west perimeter of the golf course on approximately 20 acres of their 155 acre property.
 The proposed preliminary plat would allow for development of a total of 34 homes.
 A location map is included as Attachment A, and an AUF Map excerpt is Attachment B.

-The 28E agreement that implements the Ames Urban Fringe provides for joint review of proposed rural subdivisions by Ames and Story County for development within the Rural Transitional Residential Designation.
-The City's Land Use Policy Plan and Zoning Ordinances do not apply to a rural development; only the City's subdivision standards and policies of the AUF apply.
-Development is reviewed first by the City of Ames and then by Story County.
-A subdivision requires formal approval by both jurisdictions before it can be recorded and lots sold.
+The AUF 28-E agreement subjects the subdivision to joint review between Ames and Story County as a development within the Rural Transitional Residential Designation.
+The City's Land Use Policy Plan and Zoning Ordinances do not apply to a rural development, only the City's subdivision standards and policies of the AUF.
+Development is reviewed first by the City of Ames and then subsequently by Story County.